Demetrius Treadwell

-Demetrius "Tree" Treadwell (born November 10, 1991) is an American professional basketball player for the Maccabi Rehovot of the Liga Leumit.
+Demetrius "Tree" Treadwell (born November 10, 1991) is an American professional basketball player for Elitzur Shomron of the Israeli Liga Leumit.
 He played college basketball for the Akron Zips, before playing professionally in Argentina, Israel, and France.
-In 2017–18, he was the top rebounder in the Israel Basketball Premier League.
+In 2017–18, he was the top rebounder in the Israeli Basketball Premier League.

 Early life and college career

 Treadwell attended Euclid High School in Euclid, Ohio, where he averaged 22.9 points, 16.6 rebounds, 5.0 blocks, 3.3 assists and 2.2 steals per game as a senior.
 Treadwell earned second team, All-Ohio honors.

 Treadwell played college basketball for University of Akron's Zips, where he led the Zips to win the 2013 MAC tournament and was named the Finals MVP in his sophomore year.

 In his junior year at Akron, he averaged 15.1 points, 8.6 rebounds and 1.8 assists per game, becoming the first Zip to average at least 15 points and 8 rebounds since Mark Alberts in 1992–93.
 On March 10, 2014, Treadwell was earned a spot in the All-MAC First-team.